dharm1k987/SCARBOROUGH-NEWCOMERS/README.md

 Deliverable IV

-- Updated User Stories
+- Updated user stories and personas
-- Completed 2 Full Sprints
+- Completed 2 full sprints
-- Completed until Database logic of application
-- How-To folder will show you how to run app
+- Implemented calculating and displaying report data on the site
+- Added additional checks when uploading templates
+- Added unit and acceptance tests
+- Had a productive code review